$0 South Dakota Foster Care Quick-Start Checklist

 South Dakota Foster Care Background Check: DCI, FBI, and Central Registry Explained

 Background checks are the most misunderstood part of South Dakota's foster care licensing process.
-Most prospective parents don't realize there are four separate screenings — with different forms, different agencies, and different processing timelines — and that every adult in the household must complete all of them.
+Most prospective parents don't realize there are required screenings with different forms, different agencies, and different processing timelines — and that every adult in the household must complete the applicable checks.
 Getting the sequence wrong means expired checks and wasted fees.

 Here's the complete breakdown of what's required, in what order, and how long each step takes.